moonstreet/moonstreet/content/post/aks-nodepools.md

 ## Terraform config

-My goals is to create 3 node pools:
+My goal is to create 3 node pools:

 -   a system node pool for system pods
 -   an infra node pool for infra pods (Vault, Elasticsearch and Prometheus to be precise)